 No, you don’t need to put on sunscreen before you go to bed, but you should consider it an absolute essential in the morning—and the final step of your skin-care routine during the day to ward against UV damage, proven to increase the aging process and lead to skin cancer.
 “Don’t forget sunscreen,” warns Dr. Farber.
 “Apply it every single morning, religiously.”

-Now that you’ve got your skin-care routine on lock, read on for how to layer your makeup properly, then check out why 2018 is poised to be the biggest year in natural beauty ever.
+Now that you’ve got your skin-care routine on lock, read on for how to layer your makeup properly, then check out why sunscreen is so important to apply 365.

 Loading More Posts...